isomiki/website/app/posts/004-how-to-create-rails-hotwire-app.md

-# How to create a Rails + Hotwire website using Hotwire
+# How to create a Rails + Hotwire website

 > **You only need the first 7 steps, the rest is extra info.**